MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsection{Autonomous Driving Systems}

-Modern Autonomous Driving Systems (ADSs) leverage machine-learning technologies, such as Deep Neural Networks (DNN), to analyze the inputs (e.g., camera images, LIDAR sensors, GPS) and drive the vehicle in real time with various degrees of autonomy~\cite{bojarski2016end}.
+Modern ADSs leverage machine-learning technologies, such as DNNs, to analyze the inputs (e.g., camera images, LIDAR sensors, GPS) and drive the vehicle in real time with various degrees of autonomy~\cite{bojarski2016end}.
 Typically, DNNs learn tasks such as lane keeping in a supervised manner, i.e., by generalizing from a dataset of samples labeled by humans, which demonstrate correct driving behaviors~\cite{bojarski2016end}.

 However, DNN-based driving systems are currently unlikely to generalize correctly for all possible driving conditions that can be encountered in a real road.
-Thus, in order to ensure safety, it is paramount to monitor the (estimated) confidence of the DNN, so that an appropriate healing strategy can be applied in low-confidence scenarios.
+Thus, in order to ensure safety, it is paramount to monitor the (estimated) uncertainty of the DNN, so that an appropriate healing strategy can be applied in high-uncertainty scenarios.
 Healing strategies to leave the vehicle in a safe state may include passing control to a human driver, reducing the speed, or completely stopping the vehicle~\cite{hussain2022deepguard}.